zolrath/CodeSnap-plus/README.md

 📸 Take beautiful screenshots of your code in VS Code!

-## Fork changes:
+## This fork changes:

-- Line Breaks: Changed so it doesn't break words in half
+- Line breaks: changed so it doesn't break words in half.

+## Original from @adpyke

+- Install: `ext install adpyke.codesnap`

 ## Features